raspberrypilearning/led-firefly/en/quiz1/question_1.md

-## Reflection
+## Quick quiz

-Well done.
-You programmed a Raspberry Pi Pico to make an LED flash like a firefly in nature.
-Now it's time to reflect on the skills that you have gained along the way.
+Answer the three questions.
+There are hints to guide you to the correct answer.

-Answer the three questions below to reflect on what you've learnt.
+When you have answered each question, click on **Check my answer**.

-You will be guided towards the correct answer.
-You can do this activity as many times as you want to.
+Have fun!

 --- question ---
 ---